CatEars/ZeroDowntimeCsharp/Lab1.md

 We have reflected over the ways a "simple" deployment might cost more overall time because of the coordination effort involved in managing dependent users and services.
-We have also reflected over how to properly test a new version and how that might not be possible if the current version of the application is running.
+We have also reflected over how to properly test a new version and how that we might only achieve "best effort testing" if the old version of the application is running.

 This lab should convince you that there are better and more flexible ways to deploy than using a "simple" deployment strategy.